Contractor, roofer and remodeler exams

 In Minnesota, residential building contractor, roofer, remodeler and manufactured home installer businesses -- not individual owners -- require a license (though an individual operating as a sole proprietor is required to become licensed as an individual).
 However, each company must designate one individual who will serve as the qualifying person regardless of whether the licensee is an individual proprietorship, partnership, limited liability company (LLC) or corporation.

 A company’s qualifying person must pass our prelicensing exam for the company to apply for a license.
-There are no prerequisite experience or educational requirements to take the residential building contractor or remodeler exam.
-You can apply online or submit an application.
-The exam is offered in St. Paul and at sites throughout Minnesota.
+There are no prerequisite experience or educational requirements to take the residential building contractor, remodeler or roofer exam.

 About the exam

 The exam consists of 110 multiple choice questions and a score of 70 percent or higher is required to pass.
-Applicants have four hours to complete the exam.
-View the Residential Building Contractor Licensing Examination Guide.
+Roughly 60 percent of the exam questions relate to the provisions of the Minnesota Residential Building Code and the rest relate to the statutes and rules governing the various aspects of the residential construction industry.
+Applicants have five and a half hours to complete the exam.
+View the Residential Building Contractor Licensing Examination Guide .

 After the exam